Iryna Fedyshyn: Biography

+Musical career

-She participated in youth music competitions and festivals, where she won prizes.
+Fedyshyn participated in youth music competitions and festivals, where she won prizes.
 Some songs were included in the rotation on Ukrainian radio stations.
 In 2005, she performed in the semi-final of the Ukrainian national selection for the Eurovision Song Contest, and in 2006 and in 2009 she performed in the concert program "Schlager of the Year".
 In 2015 Iryna Fedyshyn won the Ukrainian-language song contest "Ukrainian Format" with the song "Sertsia stuk".

 In 2016, she performed concerts in Ukraine, visited several dozen cities.
 On 4 November 2016, in Kyiv, in the October Palace, her solo concert "Tsvite Kalina" took place.

 In 2018, she took part in the eighth season of the TV show "The Voice of Ukraine".

-In 2020, Iryna Fedyshyn and her husband fell ill with coronavirus, this became known after her recovery.
-In September 2020, she presented the song "Tam de ti", which entered the top ten most popular hits on radio stations in Kyiv and Ukraine, and the music video for it gained more than a million views on YouTube.
+In 2020, Iryna Fedyshyn and her husband contracted COVID-19; this became known after her recovery.
+In September 2020, she presented the song "Tam de ty", which entered the top ten most popular hits on radio stations in Kyiv and Ukraine, and the music video for it gained more than a million views on YouTube.
 Later that year, the singer released several Christmas-themed songs.

 Since January 2021, the singer took part in the project The Masked Singer Ukraine on the TV channel "Ukraine", but dropped out in the fourth episode.
-On 2 March, Fedyshyn presented the author song "Obiimi".
+On 2 March, Fedyshyn presented the author song "Obiimy".

 Personal life

-Fedyshyn lives in Lviv.
-Married to producer Vitalii Chovnyk.
+Fedyshyn lives in Lviv and is married to producer Vitalii Chovnyk.
 They have two sons: Yura and Oleh.